anybox/anybox.buildbot.odoo/README.txt

 Registration
 ------------
-Have your slave registered to the master admin.
+Have your slave registered to the master admin, specifying your version of PostgreSQL (e.g, 8.4, 9.0)

+If you happen to have several available versions of PostgreSQL on the same host, please make one slave for each one.

 ..
 Emacs
 ..
 Local Variables: